valentingalea/splash-damage-talks/mdx/UE4.md

 import { CodeSurfer } from "mdx-deck-code-surfer"
+import { Appear } from 'mdx-deck'
+import { Head } from 'mdx-deck'
+import { Image } from 'mdx-deck'
+import Box from 'superbox'

-export { default as theme } from "./theme" import vsDark from "prism-react-renderer/themes/vsDark" import { Appear } from 'mdx-deck' import { Head } from 'mdx-deck' import { Image } from 'mdx-deck' import Box from 'superbox'
+export { default as theme } from "./theme" import code_theme from "prism-react-renderer/themes/vsDark"

 <Head><title>How Splash Damage approaches development</title></Head>